 Lauren Fear is a biologist with an MSc by research in biology.
 Her project studied the effects of anthropogenic noise on coral reef fish communities.
 Before joining ITOPF in 2019, she was a consultant ecologist, involved in assessing the impacts of large infrastructure projects on protected species and habitats in the UK.
-Lauren is a member of the Chartered Institute of Ecology and Environmental Management.
+Lauren is a Member of the Chartered Institute of Ecology and Environmental Management.

 Dr Angela Pinzón has a BSc in microbiology, an MSc in chemistry, an MSc in analytical chemistry, and a PhD in environmental chemistry and toxicology.
 She helps coordinate the ITOPF R&D Award and is a member of ITOPF's HNS Working Group.
-Angela has previously worked on projects related to the identification of toxic petroleum-derived chemicals and the clean-up of oil refining waste; the evaluation of chemical diversity in marine organisms; and the recovery of coral populations in the Caribbean.
+Angela has previously worked on the clean-up of toxic oil refining waste, the characterisation of chemical diversity in marine organisms, and the recovery of coral populations in the Caribbean.
 She joined ITOPF in 2019.